ward/run/_posts/2015-12-12-chester-county-winter-series.md

 finishing near the front of the pack.
 Two days before the race, the gf and I were the only people in their 20s.
 There was one guy aged 30, all the rest were young kids or people older than 35.
 Surely I could take these on.
-Not to mention the people I looked up on Athlinks seemed to have times I could definitely beat.
+Not to mention the people that I looked up on Athlinks all seemed to have times I could definitely beat.

-> **Mistake number two**: Thinking I could keep even footing with older people.
+> **Mistake number two**: Thinking I could keep even footing with older people
+> just because I am younger.

 > **Mistake number three**: Thinking teenagers need not be worried about.

 > **Mistake number four**: Dismissing sign ups on the morning of the race.

-The weeks before the race had seen me have some trouble with my left leg, mostly the calf, so I had decided to throw in a recovery week with volume reduced to 80%.
-I decided to place this recovery week in the week of the race, figuring it could work as a sort of taper.
-This went somewhat OK, though the left leg still felt weird the day before the race and right after getting up in the morning of the race.

 ## Morning of the Race

 Alarm set at seven, race was at nine.
 Had some cereal and about a litre of water till about 7:40.
-We drove over and arrived as planned at 8:30, bib pick up, toilet break and time for a warm up which due to time constraints ended up being only about a kilometre with some strides.
+We drove over and arrived as planned at 8:30 for the bib pick up, a toilet break and a warm up.
+The warm up only ended up being about a kilometre with some strides due to time constraints.
 The strides had me worried as my legs did not feel right while doing them.

 > **Mistake number five**: Not enough time set aside, should have arrived
 > earlier.